 The repeat notification is sent to the user as Set Repeat Frequency even if an alert is escalated

 to a higher level.
-The user will no longer receive notifications after a certain number of repeated notifications.
+The user will no longer get notifications after a certain number of repeated notifications.

 - The default repeat frequency is 15 minutes and the number of notifications is 2.

-- The minimum number of notifications is 2 and maximum is 10.
+- The minimum number of notifications is two and the maximum is 10.

-- Alert State Transition: Alerts can be escalated based on the alert state transition which allows notifications on selected alert state change.
-For example, user can escalate alerts as a notification when alert state changes from warning to critical.
+- Alert State Transition: Alerts can be escalated based on the alert state transition which allows notifications on selected alert state changes.
+For example, you can escalate alerts as a notification when the alert state changes from warning to critical.
 The notification is a one-time notification sent at the time of the state transition.

 - A policy can have multiple escalation notifications.

-- When a level 2 escalation is added to notify users, level 1 and level 2 users receive repeated notification according to the repeat notification frequency.
+- When a level 2 escalation is added to notify users, level 1 and level 2 users get repeated notifications according to the repeat notification frequency.

 Escalate as incident

-For New Incidents: Configure the properties of the incident that is created when an alert’s condition matches this policy.
+For New Incidents: Configure the properties of the incident that is created when an alert condition matches this policy.